augustoocch/augustoocch/README.md

 - ❤️ Blockchain enthusiast and technology lover!
 Wanting to perfom this habilities in 2022-2023.

-- 🇦🇷 🏴󠁧󠁢󠁥󠁮󠁧󠁿 Native spanish speaker, with a cambridge certification in english
+- 🇦🇷 🏴󠁧󠁢󠁥󠁮󠁧󠁿 From Argentina!
+Native spanish speaker, with a cambridge certification in english

 ### Contact me!: